 The catheterisation laboratory at the Aga Khan Hospital in Mombasa, is the first in the Coast province and the second such facility to be established in the region by the AKDN (the first unit was established at the Aga Khan University Hospital, Nairobi, in September 2008).
 The new unit consists of state-of-the-art equipment which is capable of performing complex cardiac procedures such as angioplasties, stenting of damaged cardiac vessels and pacemaker insertions and includes a 3-bed coronary care unit all supported by advanced radiology and other diagnostic services.

 Her Excellency the First Lady Margaret Kenyatta, in her remarks, reaffirmed the strong ties between AKDN and the Government of Kenya and thanked the AKDN for its support over many decades and its significant investments in Kenya.
-Welcoming the launch of the cardiology programme at the Aga Khan Hospital, she commented that the incidence of non-communicable diseases was growing at a rapid pace and that the catheterization laboratory was a significant addition to the healthcare landscape of the coast province.
+Welcoming the launch of the cardiology programme at the Aga Khan Hospital, she commented that the incidence of non-communicable diseases was growing at a rapid pace and that the catheterisation laboratory was a significant addition to the healthcare landscape of the Coast province.
 She thanked the AKDN for this milestone contribution and assured of the Government of Kenya’s complete support to the developmental agenda of the AKDN.

 In her welcome remarks, Princess Zahra Aga Khan highlighted the long, diverse and rich partnership that exists between the Government of Kenya and the AKDN.
 “The AKDN is a trusted developmental partner and is committed to the strengthening of social services and in particular health and education in the country”, she remarked.